Rationalization and justification for my second coming projection table and this Bible prophecy chronology article:

 No one event in itself is any proof that Jesus will return within the timeline.
 However, when all the events are taken together the possibility of the second coming of Jesus Christ being within the table's range becomes intriguing.

 Summary table and statistical projection of the rapture and the second coming of Jesus

 From my data on the table the second coming of Jesus Christ is likely to occur between 2027 AD and 2041 AD but the statistical highest likelihood is 2034 AD.
 The rapture most likely will occur 7 to 11 years before the second coming.
-The mean stats would indicate that the highest likelihood for the rapture is as soon or sooner than 2017 AD but as late as 2034 AD.
+That would make the highest likelihood for the rapture as soon or sooner than 2017 AD but possibly as late as 2034 AD.

 *note (2018 to 2022 are no longer possible if the rapture is pretrib)

 Even if you spend years thinking about these things, I doubt if you will come much closer to a correct year for the second coming of Jesus Christ than I have in this table.
 So now knowing that very sound advice, you can make your pastor very happy and use your own time more productively.
 Like perhaps taking that annual trip with your church to build that church building in Haiti.
 Of course, if your church had donated the price of the trip instead of sending all you "missionaries" for two weeks to build that local church building, the local pastor could have hired the local people of Haiti to build a whole new village.
 Ouch!

 I know you wish to ask me why many of the top prophecy teachers who hinted at dates for the second coming of Jesus Christ in the past were always off.
 That is easy, they were wrong.